On-ur/Pokedex/README.md

 ## License

-This project is licensed under the MIT license & the Apache license- see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details